-As chairman and president of Lightwell, formerly Oxford Consulting Group, Michelle Kerr leads the daily business operations in addition to developing and overseeing the company’s growth strategy and development initiatives.
+As chairman and president of Lightwell, Michelle Kerr leads the daily business operations in addition to developing and overseeing the company’s growth strategy and development initiatives.

-Since co-founding the company in 1998, Kerr has been responsible for all aspects of the business at one time or another.
-During her more than 16 years of IT consulting and management experience, Michelle has supported more than 60 Fortune 2000 organizations develop and execute on global IT strategies.
+Since co-founding the company (then Oxford Consulting Group) in 1998, Kerr has been responsible for all aspects of the business at one time or another.
+During her more than 20 years of IT consulting and management experience, Michelle has supported more than 60 Fortune 2000 organizations develop and execute on global IT strategies.

 In 2004, Michelle led and successfully completed the sale of Oxford Consulting Group’s QAD integration practice to QAD, Inc (QADI) a $290 million global provider of enterprise software and services.
 As part of the sale, Michelle set up and managed a global business unit for QAD concentrating on the European market as well as leveraging the Oxford Consulting Group acquisition.

-Prior to founding Oxford Consulting Group (now Lightwell), Michelle spent several years of her career working in global financial operations for Procter & Gamble.
+Prior to founding Lightwell, Michelle spent several years of her career working in global financial operations for Procter & Gamble.
 She holds a B.A. in finance and accounting from Miami University.

 Michelle is a member of the Women Presidents’ Organization, Women for Economic and Leadership Development (WELD) and National Association of Women Business Owners (NAWBO).
 She has been recognized as one of the “Forty Under Forty” leaders to watch by Business First and has consistently been ranked in the Smart Business Magazine Power 100, Central Ohio leaders who make things happen.
 In 2010, Michelle received the inaugural CVS Caremark Good Samaritan Award during the 2010 Pillar Awards for Community Service and was honored as a WELD 2010 “Woman You Should Know”.
 Recently she was invited to the White House to discuss economic recovery and job creation efforts.